-^{} Plum Island Center and the Newburyport Turnpike are entirely in Newbury.
+Plum Island Center is entirely in Newbury as is a majority of the Plum Island Turnpike.
 Summary of Special Flooding Problems/High Hazard Concerns listed in Newburyport's FEMA Hazard Mitigation Plan prepared by MVPC.
 Order of list does not indicate priority or level of concern.